 Neither of these prices that they wanted me to pay seemed that exciting to me but I knew that to build a successful business there was a cost.

 Most people, at this point, try and throw money at it (one form of currency) rather than time and energy (other forms of currency).
 Money can solve a lot of problems but at early stages in businesses money just seems to accelerate you towards the outcome that was going to happen anyway.
 It will either speed things towards success or failure quicker.

 Which price did I end up paying?
 Actually a bit of both.
 I ended up getting Microsoft through networking and meeting people but I still had to make those calls along the way.
 The thing I didn't do was dive in and pay the price in energy and time as quickly as possible.
 I paid a little each week and got slower progress.

 Sometimes there are different routes to success and you can choose which price you want to pay.
 The thing that can't be avoided is paying the price.

-I have seen people who readily shell out money for websites, coaches, support people instead of paying the price they really need to pay which is making cold calls themselves or getting out and selling themselves.
+I have seen people who readily shell out money for websites, coaches, and support people instead of paying the price they really need to pay, which is making cold calls themselves or getting out and selling themselves.
 I have seen many people who work hard and pay but they aren't paying the price the universe actually requires them to pay.
 They are avoiding the thing they don't want to do by indulging in busy work that doesn't actually help them move towards their goal.